Dasharo/docs/docs/variants/pc_engines/firmware-update.md

 For simplicity of the update process, we recommend using [Dasharo Tools Suite](../../dasharo-tools-suite/overview.md).

-Before updating, ensure the SPI flash WP pin is not active (BISO write protect pin jumper on J3).
+Before updating, ensure the SPI flash WP pin is not active (BIOS write protect pin jumper on J3).

 === "UEFI firmware"